EmilioPanti/worm/README.md

 3) Edit the plugins/sandcat/gocat/sandcat.go file in the same places as this [PR](https://github.com/mitre/sandcat/pull/97/files)

+4) It is likely that the Sandcat agents' executables (sandcat.go-windows, sandcat.go-linux, sandcat.go-darwin, located in plugins/sandcat/payloads) will need to be recompiled for their proper functioning.
+Some useful information about it: [wiki](https://github.com/mitre/caldera/wiki/Plugins-sandcat).

-4) Download this plugin and insert it into CALDERA plugins folder.
+5) Download this plugin and insert it into CALDERA plugins folder.

-5) Make sure you have inserted the WORM plugin in the CALDERA conf/local.yml configuration file:
+6) Make sure you have inserted the WORM plugin in the CALDERA conf/local.yml configuration file:
 ```
 plugins:
   - worm